linuxlawson/greeter/README.md

-# greeter
+# Greeter
-A small bash script, terminal greeter.
+A small bash script, greets you in terminal.